mntns/ripe-atlas/README.md

 # ripe-atlas

 ripe-atlas is a minimalistic API wrapper for the [RIPE Atlas](https://atlas.ripe.net) API.
 It is written entirely in Ruby.

+At the current state of development, you can:
+- Get probes
+- Get measurements
+- Stop measurements

 ## Installation
 Since ripe-atlas is currently not hosted on RubyGems.org, you have to install it manually.